contentauth/c2pa-python/tests/http_resolver/README.md

     E ==>|ownership transfers to native| F
     subgraph NA["Native side (SDK)"]
-        F["copy the body out of the buffer"] --> G["free the buffer"] G --> H["hand the bytes to the consumer:<br/>manifest validation, OCSP, timestamp, or did:web"] end
+        F["copy the body out of the buffer"] --> G["free the buffer"] G --> H["hand the bytes to whatever needed the resource"] end
 ```